breadguy/PokeMMO-Counter/README.md

 - Run setup.bat
 - Run start.bat

-**Recommended to turn off battle backgrounds and always show battle hud** **This hasn't been thoroughly tested but should work fine.
+**Recommended to turn off battle backgrounds and always show battle hud.**

+**This hasn't been thoroughly tested but should work fine.
 If you find any bugs feel free to add me on discord: breadguy#5091**